Eisenhower Chapter of the National Honor Society By-Laws

 Section 6.
 In the case of pending dismissal:

 a.
 The member will receive written notification of the reason for possible dismissal from the adviser/Faculty Council.
-The member and adviser will discuss the written notification in a conference.
+The member and adviser may discuss the written notification in a conference.

 b.
 The member will be offered a hearing with the Faculty Council prior to dismissal (in accordance with due process identified in the National Constitution).
 The member has the opportunity to present his/her defense.
 The Faculty Council will then vote on whether to dismiss, place on probation, or resume normal membership standing.

 d.
 The member may appeal to the Faculty Council’s decision to the Principal.